Charles David Kelley

 In 1993, I went on a multi-national expedition to a Russian-speaking Muslim republic to investigate strategies for future ministry by Latvians.
 As a result of later visits from Latvians based on that first scouting trip, several hundred Muslims took steps toward Christ and have formed a national church which today experiences significant persecution.
 In fact, the government has now bulldozed that church.

 In 1999, BBI helped launch a new Latvian affiliate, Partners Association Latvia.
-My Latvian partner was Almers Ludviks, a respected pastor.
+My Latvian partner was Almers Ludviks, a respected pastor in Riga.
 I currently serve as Chairman of the Partners Board of Directors.